duleorlovic/blog/_posts/2019-01-04-rails-translations-i18n.md

 To translate also plurals you can use `User.model_name.human(count: 2)`.
-For attributes you can use `User.human_attribute_name("email")` [link](http://guides.rubyonrails.org/i18n.html#translations-for-active-record-models)
+For attributes you can use `User.human_attribute_name("email")` [link](http://guides.rubyonrails.org/i18n.html#translations-for-active-record-models) For `ApplicationRecord` translate `activerecord`.
+For form objects `include ActiveModel::Model` you should translate `activemodel`.

 ~~~
+# config/locales/activerecord_activemodels.en.yml
 en:
   activerecord:
     models: